 \section{Method}

-We study how to the learn parameters of a descriptor extraction process that transforms a local neighborhood of a keypoint (e.g, a patch extracted around a distinctive corner within an image) into a short vector in such a way that similar keypoints are "close" and dissimilar keypoints are "far".
+We study how to learn the parameters of a descriptor-extraction process that transforms a local neighborhood of a keypoint (e.g, a patch extracted around a distinctive corner within an image) into a short vector in such a way that similar keypoints are "close" and dissimilar keypoints are "far".
 Two attractive properties of such representations are low memory requirements and fast matching times.
 Unlike most prior work, our learning method exploits the information in weakly-labeled data to achieve mentioned goals.

-In this paper, we denote the descriptor extraction process as $e$ (this is basically a number of predefined computational steps).
-For example, in our experiments, $e$ is a convolutional neural network (see Table \ref{tbl:nn} for its architecture) that maps a $32\times 32$ local image patch into a $64$-dimensional vector.
+In this paper, we denote the descriptor-extraction process as $e$ (this is basically a number of predefined computational steps).
+For example, in our experiments, $e$ is a convolutional neural network (see Table \ref{tbl:nn} for its architecture) that maps a $32\times 32$ local image patch into a vector.
 We denote the parameters of $e$ as $\theta_e$.
 Here we describe an effective procedure for learning $\theta_e$ from the training data given by Equation \eqref{eq:bagtriplets}.
 First, we define that two keypoints match if the $L_2$ distance between their signatures (extracted by $e$) is less than or equal to some threshold $\tau\in\mathbb{R}$.
 This threshold is a parameter of the learning process and we specify some recommended values later in the text.
 Next, we define a \emph{matching score} between two bags of keypoints (both of size $n$), $K_1$ and $K_2$, as

 where $m_{e, \tau}(K_1, K_2)$ is the number of keypoints from $K_1$ that have a matching keypoint in $K_2$ for the descriptor extractor $e$ and threshold $\tau$.
 Optimal matching could be computed with the Hungarian algorithm in $O(n^3)$ time.
 However, this is too slow in our case and we use the following $O(n^2)$ approximation (inspired by the "sum-max" match kernel from \cite{summax}):